-Learn how to rsync to EC2 with help of SSH protocol authenticated using private key file.
-Process can be used for Rsync from and between EC2.
+Learn how to rsync to EC2 with the help of SSH protocol authenticated using a private key file.
+The process can be used for Rsync from and between EC2.

 We learned about Rsync in our last post.
-We learned how Rsync helps in data backup or mirroring by using less bandwidth, time on second run.
-Since it syncs only changes in later executions after first fresh copy operation.
-Now many of traditional data centers are moving to cloud services like AWS.
-Rsync can be useful to sync data from your local server to AWS hosted EC2 instance (if data size is not huge).
+We learned how Rsync helps in a data backup or mirroring by using less bandwidth, time on the second run.
+Since it syncs only changes in later executions after the first fresh copy operation.
+Now many traditional data centers are moving to cloud services like AWS.
+Rsync can be useful to sync data from your local server to AWS hosted EC2 instance (if the data size is not huge).

 In this article we will learn about how to rsync to EC2 server in AWS.
-Since you know EC2 Linux instances dont use conventional used id-password combination for authentication, Key pairs needs to be used in Rsync for authentication EC2.
-For Rsync setup, your EC2 instance must be launched with public-private key pair and you should have private key file with you.
+Since you know EC2 Linux instances don’t use a conventional used id-password combination for authentication, Key pairs need to be used in Rsync for authentication EC2.
+For the Rsync setup, your EC2 instance must be launched with public-private key pair and you should have a private key file with you.

-- To start with make sure your EC2 instance is launched with key pair.
+- To start with making sure your EC2 instance is launched with a key pair.

 - Make sure key file set with 400 permission